shadskii/ReactorFX/README.md

 ## JavaFX Collections Support
-FXCellent Reactor also provides fluent factories for creating a `Flux` from any [JavaFX collection](https://docs.oracle.com/javase/8/javafx/api/javafx/collections/package-summary.html) by four overloaded factory methods.
+ReactorFX also provides fluent factories for creating a `Flux` from any [JavaFX collection](https://docs.oracle.com/javase/8/javafx/api/javafx/collections/package-summary.html) by four overloaded factory methods.
 ```java
 from()